Clicky

 The goal of optimizing our page is to provide the user with the best possible and most relevant result.

-Years ago, you could get away with stuffing your keyword all over the page, and Google would assume your page is the most relevant.
-However, these times are long gone, and doing so will do more damage than good.
+Years ago, you could get away with keyword stuffing all over the page, and Google would assume your page is the most relevant.
+However, these times are long gone, and keyword stuffing will do more damage than good by leading to penalties from search engines and negatively impacting user experience.

 Content